SAEON/somisana/web/README.md

 2. Link the transpiled source code to the HTML entry points using `JSPM` (look at the `html` task in [chompfile.toml](chompfile.toml))
 3. Start the `Koa` app (Node.js)

+## Load assets

+Navigate to `<repo root>/assets/` and follow the instructions on the README to load 3rd party assets into the database

 ## [Start a local MongoDB server](https://github.com/SAEON/mongo#local-development)

 ## [Start a local PostGIS server](https://github.com/SAEON/postgis#local-development)